 All nominations are submitted to the next meeting of the Governance Group for confirmation.
 Once the Group has met, decisions taken are published on the Governor Zone to ensure openness and transparency.
-Governor appointments will be confirmed to the Chair of the Governing Board.
+Governor appointments will be confirmed to the Clerk to the Governing Board.

 Local Authority Governors, once appointed, fulfil their duties as any other governor would do.
 Just as a parent governor does not represent the views of all parents at a school, but is a representative parent, so the Local Authority Governor does not represent the views of the LA, but is a representative of the wider community.
 The LA does not mandate its appointees with the role of promoting the LA’s views.